balena-io-examples/cloud-relay/README.md

 ![Overview](doc/overview.png)

 Cloud Relay accepts application data via MQTT and relays it to a cloud provider's IoT Core facility.
 You only need to provide the data, and Cloud Relay takes care of messaging with the cloud provider.
-Cloud Relay works with AWS IoT, Azure IoT, and Google Cloud (GCP) IoT.
+Cloud Relay works with AWS, Azure, and Google Cloud (GCP).

 ## Getting Started